Updated September 29, 2021

 - Alternatives to Backyard Burning Rack Card >>

 Backyard Burning in Sooke

-Open Air Fires (backyard burning) are permitted November 1-April 30 in the District of Sooke, provided the VENTING INDEX (see SRN VAN ISLD region) is GOOD.
+Open Air Fires (backyard burning) are permitted November 1-April 30 in the District of Sooke, provided that the 7 AM or 4 PM VENTING INDEX (see SRN VAN ISLD region) is GOOD.
 Effective June 1, 2021 this applies to properties both within AND outside the Sewer Specified Area.
 Please read the full regulations and frequently asked questions below regarding pile sizes, days permitted to burn, and more.
 Propane fire rings and small campfires in a contained ring (2 feet max), clean split wood, are also permitted.
 Beach fires are prohibited within the District of Sooke year-round.

 Frequently Asked Questions

-Open-air burning of yard and garden debris is permitted in Sooke from November 1st to April 30th each year, when the BC Government Venting Index for Southern Vancouver Island (SRN VAN ISLD) is rated Good and is subject to general conditions, including:
+Open-air burning of yard and garden debris is permitted in Sooke from November 1st to April 30th each year, when the BC Government Venting Index for Southern Vancouver Island (SRN VAN ISLD) is rated Good.

-- On properties up to 0.8 hectares (2 acres) the fire cannot exceed 1m x 2m x 2m (3ft x 6 ft x 6ft) in size.
+- On properties up to 2 acres: 1 burn pile up to 1m x 2m x 2m (3ft high and 6 feet in diameter)

-- On properties larger than 0.8 hectares (2 acres) and up to 2 hectares (5 acres) – 2 piles of the above size or 1 pile not to exceed 2m x 2 m x 2m (6ft x 6ft x 6ft) in size.
+- On properties 2-5 acres: 2 piles of the above size, or 1 pile up to 2m x 2 m x 2m (6ft high and 6ft in diameter)